The 1954 Ford Customline and Mainline

 The End of an Era

 The featured cars are a pair of 1954 Australian Ford V8s, the last of a series.
-The 1954 Fords were known as 4A models.
-A 239-cubic-inch flathead engine powered these.
+The 1954 Fords were known as the 4A models.
+They were powered by a 239-cubic-inch flathead engine.

 The 1954 Fords actually continued to be sold in showrooms until mid-1995, when the new Customlines replaced them.
 The new 1955 would be powered by an OHV V8 of 272-cubic-inch displacement, otherwise known as a Y-block.
 If you bought a 1954-style Ford in April 1955 and you decided to sell it a year or so later, you would advertise it as a 1955 4A.